|

 Slaves in the sugarcane plantations |

 Queen Anne’s morning cup of tea in the late 1700s had major implications internationally affecting millions of people in a number of countries and culture.
-So next time someone says “want a cup of tea”, spare a thought for those involved in the darker side of tea.
+So next time someone says “want a cup of tea”, spare a

 No comments: